Mixed motives and linear forms in the Catalan constant: Introduction

 converges to a $\Q$-linear combination of $1$ and $\bG$. \end{thm}

 With potential applications to rational approximations and irrationality in mind, we make the proof of this result completely constructive, in that given $F$ and $t$ as above, we compute both coefficients of 1 and $\bG$ in the associated linear form explicitly.
-Denoting the least common multiple of $1,\ldots,m$ by $L_m$, in the case $t=0$, one has an upper bound of
+Denoting the least common multiple of $1,\ldots,m$ by $L_m$, in the case $t=0$, {for every polynomial $F$ as above and with coefficients in $\Z$, one has an upper bound of

-for the lowest common denominator of the coefficients of 1 and $\bG$ in terms of the (total) degree of $F\in \Z[x,y]$.
+for the lowest common denominator of the coefficients of 1 and $\bG$ in terms of the (total) degree of $F$.
 This does not seem to be good enough to prove irrationality of $\bG$ (see Remark \ref{rem: chebychev}).
 Note, however, that this bound is uniform for all $F\in \Z[x,y]$ of a given degree.
-The question remains if by clever choices of $F$ and particularly, by allowing higher order poles, one can get any closer to an irrationality proof.
+The question remains if clever choices of $F$ or higher order poles can bring one any closer to an irrationality proof.
 We hope to pursue these investigations in the future.
-It will also be interesting to compare the linear forms given by Theorem \ref{thm: linear forms} with those obtained by Rivoal and Zudilin (\cite[\S 9]{RZ} and \cite{Rivoal06}).
+It will also be interesting to compare the linear forms given by Theorem \ref{thm: linear forms} with those obtained by Rivoal and Zudilin (\cite[\S 9]{RZ} and \cite{Rivoal06}) and Nesterenko \cite{Nesterenko}.

 Here are some examples of linear forms of Theorem \ref{thm: linear forms}:

 The $\Z$-linear form obtained by clearing the denominators of the coefficients in each form (which is the quantity that we need to make arbitrarily close to zero by appropriate choices of $F$ and $t$ to deduce irrationality of $\bG$) is roughly $0.5$, $8.06$ and $0.46$, in that order.
 For $F=x^4y^4$, the choice $t=2$ (leading to the last form above) is the best possible choice between $0\leq t\leq 4$ ( = the range allowed for $t$ to assure convergence).